mgreminger/rollup-plugin-bundle-fonts/README.md

 # rollup-plugin-bundle-fonts

-🍣 A Rollup plugin that downloads https fonts in your css files that are included by the url() function and places them in the specified target directory.
+🍣 A Rollup plugin that downloads https fonts referenced by url() functions in your css files and places them in a specified target directory.
 The url() functions are then updated with relative url's that point to the target directory.

+The font directory is not cleared between runs.
+The plugin will only download fonts if they don't already exist in the target folder.

 ## Requirements